ascaletty/EWB-KU-Uganda-Project-Docs/content/ImplementationPhase1B/Implementation Phase 1A_B deliverables.md

 tags: []
 title: Implementation Phase 1B deliverables
 ---
-#phase
-#docs
-ImplementationPhase1A_B is the phase where we drilled the first borehole.
+ImplementationPhase1B is the phase where we drilled the first borehole.